 Note that such efficient implementations follow directly from simple number theoretic observations.

-For instance, {\tt exp2}, computing an exponent of $2$ , has the following definition in terms of {\tt c} and {\tt s'} from which it inherits its complexity up to a constant factor. \begin{code} exp2 :: Cat a => a -> a exp2 x | e_ x = u exp2 x = c (s' x, u) \end{code} The same applies to its left inverse {\tt log2}: \begin{code} log2 :: Cat a => a -> a log2 x | u_ x = e log2 x | u_ z = s y where (y,z) = c' x \end{code} \begin{prop} The operations {\tt db}, {\tt hf}, {\tt exp2} and {\tt log2} are average constant time and are ${log}^*$ in the worst case. \end{prop} \begin{proof} At most one call to {\tt s,s'} is made in each definition.
+For instance, {\tt exp2}, computing an power of $2$ , has the following definition in terms of {\tt c} and {\tt s'} from which it inherits its complexity up to a constant factor. \begin{code} exp2 :: Cat a => a -> a exp2 x | e_ x = u exp2 x = c (s' x, u) \end{code} The same applies to its left inverse {\tt log2}: \begin{code} log2 :: Cat a => a -> a log2 x | u_ x = e log2 x | u_ z = s y where (y,z) = c' x \end{code} \begin{prop} The operations {\tt db}, {\tt hf}, {\tt exp2} and {\tt log2} are average constant time and are ${log}^*$ in the worst case. \end{prop} \begin{proof} At most one call to {\tt s,s'} is made in each definition.